CEN3031Group7b/excercise/README.md

 # excercise

 ## This is a readme hello I am typing
 #Hello from Michael
+#hello -sofia